 - Any sport, whether played in a team or individually also requires considerable motivation and commitment, to go to training and test your body to such an extent.

-- Because sport is so time consuming it also require a high level of organisational ability and often necessitates that participants sacrifice other areas of their social life.
+- Because sport is so time-consuming it also requires a high level of organisational ability and often necessitates that participants sacrifice other areas of their social life.

-- Volunteering is something many young people do through school or Duke of Edinburgh’s award programmes.
-It is impressive to employers because it shows that a person has a moral compass and a sense of social responsibility.
+- Volunteering is something you may do throughout your school life or by joining Duke of Edinburgh’s award programmes.
+It is impressive to employers because it shows that you've got a moral compass and a sense of social responsibility.

-- Volunteering is also an excellent way for young people to come into contact with those from other backgrounds and age groups.
+- Volunteering is also an excellent way for you to come into contact with those from other backgrounds and age groups.

 - Knowing a foreign language may be a skill specifically required for a certain job.

 - Even if it is not, it evidences many of the skills employers may look for in candidates.

 - In order to learn a language of your own accord you must be driven, motivated and self-disciplined.